Secrets (Mary Lambert song)

 "Secrets" is a song recorded by American recording artist Mary Lambert.
 Lambert co-wrote the song with MoZella and the song's producers, Eric Rosse and Benny Cassette; B.o.B contributed his own verse to the featured version.
 It was released July 15, 2014 through Capitol Records as the lead single from Lambert's debut major-label album, Heart on My Sleeve (2014).
 A remix featuring American hip hop artist B.o.B was released August 19, 2014.

 Content

 "Secrets" is primarily a pop song, but also draws on elements of hip hop in Lambert's "sing-talk" delivery and B.o.B's rap verse.
 It is composed in the key of C major and is set to a moderate tempo of approximately 93 BPM.
 The song features confessional lyrics based on Lambert's real-life insecurities, ranging from dysfunctional family situations to her homosexuality, with an overarching message of acceptance and self-empowerment.

 Chart performance

 "Secrets" debuted at number 39 on the Billboard Adult Pop Songs chart dated August 2, 2014.
-It debuted at number 92 on the Billboard Hot 100 for the week ending September 20, 2014.
+It debuted at number 92 on the Billboard Hot 100 for the week ending September 20, 2014 and peaked at number 66 for the week ending November 8.